Ethical and Sustainability Code for I-DEST Travellers

 A good traveller is not just a consumer but a partner too.

-20. The I-DEST Visitor’s Pledge
+20. The I-DEST visitor pledge

-- I will show respect towards local communities;
+- showing respect to local communities;

-- I will protect natural and cultural heritage;
+- protecting natural and cultural heritage;

-- I will prioritise local, responsible, and sustainable service providers;
+- prioritising local, responsible, and sustainable providers;

 Travel is an experience.
 Responsible travel is a value.
 Sustainable travel is part of our shared future.